Crawl Optimization

 Prioritization Strategies

-When your site has more pages than your crawl limit, prioritize the pages the agent needs most for content analysis, link suggestions, and writing style extraction.
+When your site has more pages than the current crawl will cover, prioritize the pages the agent needs most for content analysis, link suggestions, and writing style extraction.

 - Put product pages, service pages, and high-traffic pillar content at the top of your sitemap